MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 ---
 title: OS Regional Data Display in Microsoft Edge
-description: How customers and web developers can use the OS regional format in Microsoft Edge for improved site experiences
+description: How users and web developers can use the OS regional format in Microsoft Edge for improved site experiences
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual